SierraTecnologia/CMS/README.md

 | 5.4.x | 2.3.x | no |

 ## License
-Grafite CMS is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+SierraTecnologia CMS is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

 ## Redactor License
-Grafite has an OEM licence for the use of Redactor in the Grafite CMS package.
+SierraTecnologia has an OEM licence for the use of Redactor in the SierraTecnologia CMS package.
-You are fully welcome to use Grafite CMS package and incorporate it into any apps you build, you are permitted to offer those apps as SaaS or other products.
+You are fully welcome to use SierraTecnologia CMS package and incorporate it into any apps you build, you are permitted to offer those apps as SaaS or other products.
 However, you are not entitle to strip out parts of Redactor and resell them, please see this [license](https://imperavi.com/redactor/license/) for more information

 ### Bug Reporting and Feature Requests